puyo/gregorymcintyre.com/source/opinion/articles/male-feminists/index.markdown

 confessed that my objections had helped initiate his now flourishing feminism.

-I find it hard to imagine how female feminists are going to address that kind of "underground" sexism as easily as men.
+I find it hard to imagine how female feminists are going to address that kind of ``underground'' sexism as easily as men.
 It's not always that bad, but it seems common to me.
-Have you heard a woman say, "He's a great boyfriend, except when he's around his mates"?
+Have you heard a woman say, ``He's a great boyfriend, except when he's around his mates''?
 I think this is where male feminists can really shine.

 This is a really hard sell.
 Make no mistake, initiating confrontation is not